SCOPE OF THIS CHAPTER

 - Any person authorised by the Regulatory Authority e.g. Ofsted.

-Carers are not permitted to conduct body searches, searches of clothing worn by children or of their bedrooms.
+Carers are not permitted to conduct body searches, pat down searches, searches of clothing worn by children or of their bedrooms.

 Should carers suspect that a child is carrying or has concealed an item which may place the child or another person at risk, they should try to obtain the item by co-operation/negotiation.

-If carers suspect that a child is concealing an item which may place themselves or another person at risk, they must notify the agency or, in an emergency, the Police.
+If carers suspect that a child is concealing an item which may place themselves or another person at risk, they must notify the child’s social worker/local authority or, in an emergency, the Police.

-5. Serious Incidents and use of Physical Intervention
+7. Serious Incidents and Use of Physical Intervention

 In the event of any serious incident (e.g. accident, violence or assault, damage to property), carers should take what actions they deem to be necessary to protect children/themselves from immediate harm or injury; and then notify the agency immediately.
 Foster carers are offered training on Attachment and Behaviour which addresses the effects of trauma, different attachment styles and behaviours associated with this.
 Further training using the secure base model provides further guidance on managing behaviour and supporting children to regulate feelings and build on developing trusting relationships with adults.